LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-renovation-email.md

 # Configuring the email template

-Create the HTML template of the email and store it inside the `assets` folder of the configured Blob Storage with the name `RenovationAlertTemplate.html` em `UTF8`.
+Create the HTML template of the email and store it inside the `assets` folder of the configured Blob Storage with the name `RenovationAlertTemplate.html` in `UTF8`.
 The template can have tags for replacement, use `{{tagName}}` inside the template for it's replacement.

 Tag names that will be replaced: